'Summertime' captures a long infatuation with Italy – DW – 05/15/2023

 Germans have been infatuated with Italy for centuries.

-Back in the late 1700s, literary legend Johann Wolfgang von Goethe wrote an influential travelogue cataloging his two years traveling through Italy that helped cement a romantic German afinity for the country.
+Back in the late 1700s, literary legend Johann Wolfgang von Goethe wrote an influential travelogue cataloging his two years journeying through Italy that helped cement a long German romance with the country.

 "O, how happy I feel in Rome!," Goethe wrote in a poem inspired by his travels through the southern European country.